alessandroardenghi/MultiTaskDeiT/README.md

 - try coloring/jigsaw with data augmentation ✅

 HIGH:
-- function to remove gray scale images ✅
 - try coloring/jigsaw with data augmentation
-- download coco and put in the right format ✅
 - use images of larger size
-- change jigsaw patch size -> 3 by 3 patches
 MEDIUM:
 - do the sequential mode for the model and add method 'reconstruction' or 'sequential' to switch modes
 - new pixel shuffle with 2 steps